netrc/tiddlyGithub/Readme.md

 Uses built-in github saver to store tiddlyWiki index.html and a github pages hosted page that helps to download that page to your browser.

-## Details and Usage

-Click on the bookmarklet bookmark/button.

 ## Step-by-Step How To

 ### TiddlyWiki